-THE FENCE: Depending on how you look at it, the fence could represent the curse that has caused so many wild animals to now be on the brink of extinction.
+THE FENCE: Depending on how you look at it, the fence could represent the curse that has driven so many wild animals to now be on the brink of extinction.
 On the other hand, as animal behaviourist Louis Dorfman says, the question about whether it is good or bad, all depends on how it is used!
-At Ukutula the fence is being used for the benefit of lions, tigers and cheetahs to research breeding programs and the successes in preserving endangered species.
+At Ukutula the fence is being used for the benefit of lions, tigers and cheetahs to research breeding programs and is contributing toward protocols for preserving wild endangered species.

 Proof of the necessity of captive breeding programs is being experienced on an accelerated scale world-wide, but here we include examples of the critical need for captive breeding.
 These examples include the smallest of their species in the world - all are mammals.
 One species lives in the ocean, others live (lived)on land, another inhabits the sky.
 All present conclusive proof that leaving critically endangered animals in the wild is no longer a viable option, despite pressure from animal rights groups.
 In fact, the longer we wait before taking action, the less the number of survivors and the smaller the gene pool becomes for maintaining genetic diversity of the species.